Dogfetus/mal-cli/README.md

 # mal-cli
-browse mal using the cli
+browse mal using the terminal

 under development....